RachaelHerman/RachaelHerman.github.io/index.md

   creditlink:
 ---

 Welcome to my professional website.
 I am a student and independent researcher studying the foraging ecology, genetics, and conservation of seabirds across the globe.
+I am currently in the process of completing my M.S. in Oceanography in the <a href="http://www.oceanography.lsu.edu/politolab/">Polito Lab</a> at Louisiana State University.

 Contact: